-Maruti S-Presso Safety Features: As per the latest norms, the S-Presso comes with a driver-side airbag, rear parking sensors, ABS with EBD, speed alert and front seatbelt reminder as standard.
-While the top-spec variant comes with the front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.
+Maruti S-Presso Safety Features: Maruti offers a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder as standard across all variants.
+While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.

 Maruti S-Presso price list (Variants)